NattyDuzza/LambdaNotes/01_analysis.md

 ## Planned Solution

+The following is the planned soltuion for a full LambdaNotes release.
+As will be discussed in due course, not every feature will reside in the scope of the implementation of this project, however it will still be used accordingly in the *Design* section.

 ### Visual
 ###### UI:

 The program will boot into a window featuring a simple to understand UI.
-This menu will have options to open a current mind map, make a new one or see a manual for the program.
+This menu will have options to create a flashcard deck, or open a prexisting one and options to open a current mind map or make a new one.

 ###### Mind Map: